The Greatness of Fred’s Urban Farm

 I remember one time we broke everyone into teams with a knife and cutting board.
 They got to choose ingredients from a big table and utilize anything else in the room.
 There was a sink, microwave and dishwasher.
 I got to taste all the entries and it was awesome.
 The winners used the dishwasher to steam some salmon :-)Grilled veggies that are not usually seen on the grill

-I can’t not think of this when I say team building exercise.
+I can’t not think of this quote from Flight of the Concords when I say team building exercise.

 Staying In Vacation Mode